cn-uofbasel/ccn-lite/doc/README-OMNeT.txt

 OMNeT++ message definitions and the function of the various modules, can be found in the doc/omnet/ directory of the CCN-lite source tree.

+4.b) Key parts of the omnet code base

+In brief the omnet part consists of:

+- A class that abstracts away the integration with INET (CcnInet).

+- A class that implements all the Ccn related functionality (Ccn), which inherits directly from CcnInet.

+- A class that provides a c++ interface to the ccn-lite code (CcnCore), and takes care of making it reentrant so that multiple ccn-lite node incarnations can be instantiated in the same omnet process.
+  The Ccn class encapsulates CcnCore.

+- A class that is the "deus ex-machina" of a ccn simulation scenario (CcnAdmin).
+It initialises the nodes and topology and makes things you would like to simulate happen "by fate" during the simulation (e.g. changes in the state of nodes, failures, initiation of requests, updates of CSs, etc).
+This class can be used to compensate for the lack of established routing protocol implementations, cache replacement policies, etc ; in a centralised and organised way.

+- A number of other suport classes such as CcnContext, that wraps ccn packets exchanged between ccn-lite nodes; TimerList, that is used for event services to ccn-lite nodes, etc.

+4.c) Last, and most IMPORTANT: what to expect from it!

+The code base of ccn-lite-omnet is far from complete, and far from satisfying everyone's wish list!
+The intend (so far at least) has not to been to provide "a service" to the ICN community, but rather to provide a "starting point".
+Having taken care of the boring part of the basic functionality, you should be able to build on top of this code-base the functionality you want to have for your experiments/ research.

+(Or if you feel up to it why not even re-develop the basic functionality better, to get over its constraints and caveats).

+The main starting point for building up your wish list would typically be the Ccn class.
+Either by extending it e.g. to integrate transport intelligence, CS management, etc .. or by writing an application layer that talks to it (and hosts your application logic).

 # eof